JohnTheCoolingFan/discord.py/README.rst

 - Proper rate limit handling.
 - 100% coverage of the supported Discord API.
 - Optimised in both speed and memory.
+- Support for user-only features (warning: using this is against discord ToS)

 Installing
 ----------